tanishqj-19/SweatCycle/README.md

 ## Sweat Cycle: Get Your Personalized Fitness Program

 Sweat Cycle is a web application that generates personalized fitness programs based on your individual needs and goals.
+It provides a great user experience and people can share their personalized fitness program with others using the auto generated link.

 ### key Features: